Note: I published the new Svelto.IoC container http://www.sebaslab.com/svelto-inversion-of-control-container/

 How should the Level object be injected inside the Monster class then?
 There is actually a third solution, that is calling the function Object.FindObjectOfType.
-But, what is FindObjectOfType?
+However, what is FindObjectOfType?
 Object.FindObjectOfType could be seen as a wrong implementation of the Service Locator Pattern, with the difference that it is not possible to abstract the implementation of the service from its interface.
 This is another problem of Unity framework, Unity seems to hate the concept of interface.
 Interface is the most powerful concept at the core of every well designed code.
 Instead to push the coders to use interfaces, Unity pushes the coder to uses Monobehaviour, even when the use of Monobehaviour is not necessary.

 There are 3 ways to resolve dependencies: using the Service Locator pattern, injecting dependency manually through constructor or setter and using an Inversion Of Control container.
 I do not like to use the Service Locator Pattern because the SLP itself is a singleton (or a static class) and this could lead to some severe limitations compared to the IoC container solution.
 However using an IoC container in Unity is not simple because Unity does not specify a place where the application can be initialized.